hortonworks/hive-testbench-carter-fork/README.md

 - Step 1: Prepare your environment.

-  In addition to Hadoop and Hive, before you begin ensure ```gcc``` is installed and available on your system path.
+  In addition to Hadoop and Hive, before you begin ensure ```gcc, unzip, java-devel``` is installed and available on your system path.
 If you system does not have it, install it using yum or apt-get.

 - Step 2: Decide which test suite(s) you want to use.